-4.3.1 Tier 1 Battalion Chiefs and for Tier 1 Deputy Fire Chief:
+4.3.2 - Flexible Benefit Allowance for Tier 1 Deputy Fire Chief:

-The City will provide an annual allowance in the amount of fifteen hundred dollars (\$1,500.00) to active Tier 1 Battalion Chiefs and active Tier 1 Deputy Fire Chief.
+The City will provide an annual allowance in the amount of fifteen hundred dollars (\$1,500.00) to active Tier 1 Deputy Fire Chief.
 This allowance is to be used for the purchase of nontaxable benefits and/or taxable benefits offered under the City of Corona Section 125 Cafeteria Plan ("Cafeteria Plan").
 The employee shall have the opportunity to make an election as to the allocation of the allowance during open enrollment for the upcoming plan year.
 Benefits available under the Cafeteria Plan are as follows:

-• Health, dental or vision insurance
+- Health, dental or vision insurance

 - Reimbursement of eligible medical expenses

 - Reimbursement of eligible dependent care expenses

 - Taxable cash payment